Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 Azure Database for PostgreSQL flexible server is built on a resilient Azure infrastructure, incorporating features essential for ensuring high availability and fault tolerance, ensuring your databases remain operational.
 When architecting applications, it is critical to consider the following objectives:

 #### 1. Recovery Time Objective (RTO)
 RTO is the maximum acceptable downtime for an application.
-Different applications have varying tolerance levels—for instance, a business-critical database demands much stricter uptime compared to a test database.
+Different applications have varying tolerance levels for instance, a business-critical database demands much stricter uptime compared to a test database.

 #### 2. Recovery Point Objective (RPO)
 RPO refers to the maximum acceptable amount of data loss measured in time.
 Assessing how much data loss your business can tolerate in the event of a disruption is vital.